 When I started travelling solo, I was very nervous about going somewhere new by myself.
 I never imagined that I would like it so much.
 I went from reading travel blogs to writing one of my own.
 It’s exciting, new and the anticipation of going to a new places was thrilling.
-It’s an amazing feeling to write something that means so much to me while balancing my life at home.
+It’s an amazing feeling to write something that means so much to me.
+While balancing my life at home and part time travel.

 The last five years of my life was hard.
 Neither could I get a job full time or go back to school.
 Now things are bit different, life seems good.
 I’m learning to balance my life at home and a life of travel.
 I haven’t met too many people while on the road.
 There are a number of vacationers and weekend warrior trying to squeeze as much as they can.
 I’ve yet to meet any full time travelers.
 It’s seems kind of ironic in a way because the most popular travel blogs are by full timers.
 It got me thinking about whether or not I would become a full time traveler.

 These are some serious factors to consider before taking the plunge into full timing.
 I’ve thought about my life and what I think is best for me.
 It always come down to the same thing which is part time travel.

 Many people chose to travel part time as a way to balance their life at home with a life of adventure.
 Not everyone wants to quit their jobs and sell all of their possessions to travel.
 There are people who like their jobs, their community, being close to friends and family.
 It doesn’t mean they love travel any less.
 It just makes the anticipation more thrilling as you make plans for your next trip.

 This means planning ahead and being creative with your time.
 Getting as much in as you possibly can without rushing the experience.
 Whether you’re for a weekend, few days, weeks or months, it’s more than possible to do so.
 It comes with it’s challenges but all the best things in life tend to.
 It’s true that it isn’t as freeing as it would be as a full timer.
 You have responsibilities to come back to.